ramamohanD/RepData_PeerAssessment1/PA1_template.md

 ## [1] 288 288 288 288 288 288 288 288
 ```

-Devise a strategy for filling in all of the missing values in the dataset.
+`Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
-For example, you could use the mean/median for that day, or the mean for that 5-minute interval,etc
+For example, you could use the mean/median for that day, or the mean for that 5-minute interval,etc`

+`Create a new dataset that is equal to the original dataset but with the missing data filled in.`

-NA replaced by mean in 5 min interval (average daily activity pattern)
+The daily activity pattern can be used to impute these missing values.
+For every missing value in the orignial data set the average number of steps in that 5-minutes interval is used and a new data frame `completed_data` is created.
+(NA replaced by mean in 5 min interval (average daily activity pattern)

 ```r